October 7, 2020

 In 2008 came ”Nobels vilje” (Voluntad de Nobel, on the Nobel Peace Prize, later expanded and developed in English: ”The Nobel Peace Prize.
 What Nobel really wanted” (Praeger 2011).
 It was expanded and updated with editions in Chinese, Finnish and Swedish.
 In 2012 the Nobel book was published in Spanish (Icaria, Barcelona, 2012)

-In 2012, Swedish authority decision backed Heffermehl ́s request for an order obligating the Nobel awarders to respect Nobel ́s last will.
+In 2012, the Swedish authority for foundations, at Heffermehl ́s request, ordered the Nobel awarders to read and respect Nobel ́s last will.

 2014, co-founder of the organization, Nobel Peace Prize Watch, engaging public opinion and authorities in reforming the Nobel Prize management.